crindt/wp-field-status/README.md

 The `fmt` parameter controls formatting:

-* **brian** will format the field status in a manner consistent with current formatting on the site.
+* `brian` will format the field status in a manner consistent with current formatting on the site so that: `[field-status fmt="brian"]` results in something like the following:

 ```html
 <div class= "f-wrap">
   <dl>Cardiff Elementary (Berkich)</dl>